AIRCAT

 Setting up to render with a background image using nodes in the compositor.

 Once I had mastered that trick, the job was the usual struggle with cameras and lights.
-I wanted a large render (1,000s of pixels).
+I wanted the usual large render.
 It took three goes - each attempt was several hours long.
 Makes me think I really do need a bigger PC.
 This was the way I set up Blender to do the work.

 Aircat travel poster 2 Blender set up.